Objective: Trek to Everest Base Camp, Himalayas, Nepal

 The morning consists of negotiating the inclines and declines of the zig zagging stone steps through villages and farms.

-At one narrow rising bend, we barely jump into a courtyard and shut the gate as hundreds of donkeys begin ascending and descending at the same time.
+We barely make it to a courtyard and shut the gate as hundreds of donkeys begin passing each other.
 It becomes a gruesome wrestling match of savage screaming donkey flesh, as the herders hit them with sticks.
 Yak attack!
 There are still so many yak trains and donkeys that we need to wiggle around them.
 Unfortunately, the contaminated dirt results in a dry hacking “Khumbu” cough that lasts for weeks.
 (Remember to wear your buff.)

 Fortunately, with all this rich oxygen circulating through my bloodstream, I find another gear and cruise into Lukla.